sohamX001/Blog/README.md

 # Blog
-This is a simple blog website made with HTML, CSS and JavaScript It's under development
+This is a simple blog website made with HTML, CSS and JavaScript.
+It's under development